 During the settlement phase, spouses are often unable to resolve issues.
 Although the divorce judge may encourage spouses to work things out, when that doesn’t happen the next step is divorce court.

 During trial, both spouses present witnesses, and their lawyers cross-examine the witnesses and present closing arguments.
-After trial is over, the court will issue a final order memorializing all of the judge’s decisions, and finalize the divorce.
+After the trial is over, the court will issue a final order memorializing all of the judge’s decisions, and finalize the divorce.

 What is the cost involved in getting a contested divorce?